Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ###<a name="cd"></a>Collecting the data
 The application developed for collecting data from eBay consist of two components:
 1. The role of the first component is to collect data from EBay.
 Main graphical form [*CollectingDataForm*] creates new thread [*CollectingDataThread*] that every 12h calls EBay's API [*URLCreator*] two times.
 First time it collects 10000 laptop IDs, and second time calls API to extract all available data (attributes) for each laptop based on laptops ID.
 API is returning data in XML format [*XMLHandler*] and all collected data are stored [*IOManager*] in Database folder in serialized format.
 Name of the files where data is serialized is generated using date of creation [*DateManager*].
 2. The second component [*Main*] is programmed to do core cleaning of collected data.
 First it deserilize [*IOManager*] localy stored data.
 Core cleaning is based on regular expressions. (ex: All brand names to upper case, MB to GB for RAM, MHZ to GHZ for processor speed, ...).
-[Cleaning rules can be found in Laptop class, inside setter methods]
+[Cleaning rules can be found in Laptop class, inside its setter methods]
 Class diagram of application can be seen in picture below.

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)   Picture 2: Class diagram of application.